2025-09-08-Digital and Optimal Control 2 Analysis of discrete-time systems using *z*-transforms

 - These tables only contain some basic functions and cannot cover all cases

-- 3 methods for calculating the inverse transform of a function $X(z)$
+- 3 methods for calculating the inverse transform of a function $X(z)$- Method of power series expansion

 - Method of partial fraction expansion